-The spatial distribution of densities for the test objects is shown Figure 10.
+Unfortunately, Fig. 7 does not contain spatial information about the sampled densities.
+The spatial distribution of densities for the test objects is shown Fig. 8.
 Each sample volume whose density contains more than 1% of the total core atoms is shown as a thin-lined symbol.
-A simple partition of the lambda triangle (Fig. 4) was used to decide between three possible symbols: a slab is represented as a single red line, a cylinder as a green cross, and a sphere as 3 intersecting blue axes.
-The colors come from the map in Fig. 9.
-The length of the thin lines are constant, and chosen for clarity in each test object.
-The orientation of the thin lines indicates the predominant direction(s) of core atoms in each density, i.e. across the slab or orthogonal to the axis of the cylinder, keeping in mind that perfect spheres have no predominant orientation and perfect cylinders allow arbitrary rotation around the axis.
+The simple partition of the lambda triangle in Fig. 3 is used to decide between three possible symbols: a slab is represented as a single line, a cylinder as a cross, and a sphere as 3 intersecting axes.
+The length of the thin lines is constant, chosen for clarity in each test object.
+The orientation of the thin lines indicates the predominant direction(s) of core atoms in each density, i.e. across the slab, or orthogonal to the axis of the cylinder, keeping in mind that perfect spheres have no predominant orientation and perfect cylinders allow arbitrary rotation around the axis.